-1. For a temporary restraining order, a preliminary injunction and a permanent injunction, enjoining and restraining defendants from engaging in the policies, practices and conduct complained of herein;

-2. For a declaratory judgment that defendants' policies, practices and conduct as alleged herein violate plaintiffs' rights under the United States Constitution, the California Constitution and the laws of California;

-3. For plaintiff Aureliano Santiago, damages in an amount to be determined according to proof and in accord with Cal.
+- 1. For a preliminary injunction and a permanent injunction, enjoining and restraining defendants from engaging in the policies, practices and conduct complained of herein; - 2.
+For a declaratory judgment that defendants' policies, practices and conduct as alleged herein violate plaintiffs' rights under the United States Constitution, the California Constitution and the laws of California; - 3.
+For plaintiffs Aureliano Santiago and Wendy Puluc, damages in an amount to be determined according to proof for violation of their constitutional rights, lost property and for pain in suffering, all in accord with Cal.
 Civ.
 Code §§ 52, 52.1 and Cal.
-Government Code § 815.6.
-5. For costs of suit and attorney fees as provided by law; 6.
+Government Code § 815.6. - 5.
+For costs of suit and attorney fees as provided by law; - 6.
 For such other relief as the Court deems just and proper.

-Dated: October 28, 2015 Respectfully submitted, Legal Aid Foundation of Los Angeles ACLU Foundation of Southern California National Lawyers Guild - Los Angeles Schonbrun, Seplow, Harris & Hoffman /s/ Carol A. Sobel By: CAROL A. SOBEL Attorneys for Plaintiffs
+Dated: September 9, 2016 Respectfully submitted,

+Legal Aid Foundation of Los Angeles ACLU Foundation of Southern California National Lawyers Guild - Los Angeles Schonbrun, Seplow, Harris & Hoffman

+/s/ Carol A. Sobel

+By: CAROL A. SOBEL

+Attorneys for Plaintiffs